AriPal/articles/Readme.md

 This way the content page is displayed in MS Teams through the embedded view context.

-### 5. Setup Configuration
+### 4. Setup Configuration

 The setup configuration is pretty much straightforward.
 But before we set up the configuration with information present in Azure AD to authenticate a user, we must add the `redirect URI` in the list of redirect URIs for the Azure AD app.
-Once the user is authentication is successful, Azure AD will check if the `redirect URI` is defined in Azure AD, if it's defined it will add an access token and return it as a query string in which the developer can further use to access MS Graph API.
+Once the user is authentication is successful, Azure AD returns an `access_token` as a querystring in `redirectURI` which the developer use to access MS Graph API.
 If Azure AD doesn't find the `redirectURI`, it returns a popup page saying: `The reply URL specified in the request does not match the reply URLs configured for the application`.

 But how does the authentication flow look when we try to log in a user?
 Here's a basic example that illustrates the authentication flow: